Fractured Magic: Chapter Twenty-Five

 He must have made a pathetic sight, because Roman rolled his eyes.
 “You’re just getting started.
 It took me a lot of time, practice, and training to get as good as I am today.”

 Gareth found a pebble in the grass and tossed it in Roman’s direction.
-Not close enough to hit him — that would be sacrilege.
+Not close enough to hit him—that would be sacrilege.
 “I find that hard to believe.
 I’m sure it was effortless, like everything you do.”

 Roman dropped into a squat across from Gareth, thoughtfully silent.
 After a moment, he said, “In my first fight, I was beat nearly to death and left bleeding in the street.”

 Gareth gasped.
-“I’m so terribly sorr—”
+“I’m sorr—”

 Once again, Gareth ducked his head, his cheeks burning.
 His aching muscles, at least, distracted from the shame, so he focused on those.
 “I appreciate the attempt, Mr. Hallisey, but there comes a point where it’s too late to pick this sort of thing up.
 I’m too old for this.”